 Do I need to mention here that my “tests” were running on my local machine, with just one consumer attached to the queue?

 Yes, I guess it’s an important part of this story.
 My tests were successful - or so I believed back then - and I did spend the next few days implementing the actual logic of the workers.

 My startup received quite a good deal of credits from AWS so I was thrilled to scale up my system and unleash the true power of parallel computing.

 My local testing was giving me a throughput of ~20 tasks/sec with one consumer machine running the workers.

-Of course my scaling expectations were quite linear: 2 machine means 40 t/s, 4 machines 80 t/s, and so forth… realistic uh?
+Of course, my scaling expectations were quite linear: 2 machines means 40 t/s, 4 machines 80 t/s, and so forth… realistic uh?
 Somewhere deep inside I knew that linearity was just a little too much of an expectation but I rate myself a genius, so why not?

-Without further hesitation I hit the autoscaling group accelerator and displaced 10 consumer machines.
-My chest was exploding with early shouts of joy for 200 tasks per seconds were just few seconds away…
+Without further hesitation, I hit the autoscaling group accelerator and displaced 10 consumer machines.
+My chest was exploding with early shouts of joy for 200 tasks per second were just a few seconds away…

-You need to know that this queue system is meant to handle something around 2-3 billions tasks, probably ~120 millions tasks need to run daily.
+You need to know that this queue system was meant to handle something around 2-3 billions tasks in total, probably ~120 millions tasks need to run daily.

 Welcome to my little big data adventure!